 I love Mexican food.
 In fact I love it so much that I’ve been to Mexico 5..6..7 times?
 I don’t know.
-But dayum Mexican food is THE BOMB.
+But dayum Mexican food is seriously one of my favourites.

 This past year I’ve adopted a tradition of having #tacotuesdays in my home, and while we don’t make actual tacos every Tuesday, we make something Mexican inspired. (last week’s taco Tuesday dinner was these cauliflower rice burrito bowls)